Volkswagen chairman eyes job rotation for key roles - Welt am Sonntag

-FRANKFURT Volkswagen (VOWG_p.DE) plans to limit the time staff can remain in certain roles, its supervisory board chairman told a German weekly, in a step to improve oversight at the German carmaker.
+FRANKFURT Dec 20 Volkswagen plans to limit the time staff can remain in certain roles, its supervisory board chairman told a German weekly, in a step to improve oversight at the German carmaker.

 VW said in September it had cheated U.S. emissions tests and installed software capable of deceiving regulators, wiping billions of euros off its market value and forcing out its long-standing chief executive.